inwenis/blog/wip/post19.md

 // JsonSerializer.Deserialize<'Type>(jsonString, options)
 // JsonSerializer.DeserializeAsync(stream, ...) <- only streams can be parsed async cuz parsing string is purely CPU bound

+// Deserialization behaviour:
+//  - By default, property name matching is case-sensitive.
+You can specify case-insensitivity.
+//  - Non-public constructors are ignored by the serializer.
+//  - Deserialization to immutable objects or properties that don't have public set accessors is supported but not enabled by default.
+//    ^ I'm not sure about this cuz F# records seem to work just fine

 JsonSerializer.Deserialize<LogEntryRecord>(jsonString)
 // { Timestamp = 0001-01-01T00:00:00.0000000+00:00 Level = null }
 // no properties match but JsonSerializer just returns default values